skyfrk/dhbw-vs-latex-template/README.md

 #### LaTeX

 Obviously you have to install LaTeX itself.
-For example [TeX Live](https://tug.org/texlive/).
+There are multiple distributions, I recommend using [TeX Live](https://tug.org/texlive/).

+> If you run into trouble with the TeX Live installer, download the [ISO](https://tug.org/texlive/acquire-iso.html) instead.

 #### LaTeX editor